Non-Alcoholic Beer & New Flavours

-Will the beer of the future be alcohol-free and taste of vanilla?
+Will the Beer of the Future be Non-Alcoholic and Taste of Vanilla?

 Germans are drinking less and less beer or prefer non-alcoholic beers.
 But even without the flavour carrier alcohol, there are many ways to brew a good beer today.
 And there are new hop varieties that are better able to withstand climate change.
 So what will the beer of tomorrow taste like?